mdsummers/mdsummers.github.io/_posts/2015-08-16-simple-rpm-packaging.markdown

 Or you can put a spec file in a directory and <code>spkg</code> will figure out the details, prompting you when it's missing something.

-When you're ready to build
+When you're ready to build, execute the following command inside the build environment.

 ```bash
 spkg build
 ```

-For more details, take a look at the repo [at Github](https://github.com/mdsummers/spkg).
+For more details, take a look at the [project on Github](https://github.com/mdsummers/spkg).

 Have I missed something?
 Send a pull request or create an issue.